correctcomputation/analyse-conv/README.md

 make git-diffs
 ```
 to create git branches that have a single directory changed one step at a time.
 These branches are reused on repeated creation, so there is also a datestamped branch for the final one.

+You may want to check the results by using `git log --oneline --graph --all` to see all the branches.

 you can set to automatically push these changes to the repo by changing `PUSH` in `src/create-git-diffs.sh`.
 You may want to manually make pull requests to use the full github interface.